Follicular lymphoma is a type of non-Hodgkin lymphoma, which is a cancer of the lymphatic system.

 Some people with lymphoma may have treatments involving the use of their own stem cells or stem cells from a donor.
 Stem cells are a special type of blood cell that can make all other types of blood cells.

 This treatment is not suitable for everyone and isn't done routinely.
 It is sometimes used to treat follicular lymphoma that has come back after treatment (relapsed).
-Doctors take into account a person's general health and fitness before recommending them.
+Doctors take into account a person's general health and fitness before recommending stem cell transplants.

 Some people have some of their own stem cells collected and stored.
 This allows them to have higher doses of chemotherapy to destroy the lymphoma cells.

 After the chemotherapy, their stem cells are returned by a drip (like a blood transfusion) to help their blood cells recover from the effects of chemotherapy.
-This is called a donor (allogeneic) stem cell transplant.
+This is called high-dose treatment with stem cell support.

 Some people may have treatment using stem cells from another person (a donor).
 This is called an allogeneic transplant.